NREL/buildstock-query/README.md

 ```

 There is also another experimental tool called `buildstock_query.tools.upgrades_visualizer` available from command line.
-The tool starts a localhost poltly dash dashboard that can be used for analytic visualization of annual results for
+This tool is only available when doing a 'full' install.
+The tool starts a localhost poltly dash dashboard that can be
-different upgrades.
+used for analytic visualization of annual results for different upgrades.
 ```
 >>>upgrades_visualizer
 Welcome to upgrades visualizer